mariolazzari/js-patterns/README.md

 It provides a way to access the elements of an aggregate object (like a list, set, or tree) sequentially without exposing its underlying representation.

+### Strategy

+It efines a family of algorithms, puts each of them into a separate class, and makes their objects interchangeable.

+### Memento

+It provides the ability to restore an object to its previous state (undo via rollback) without 1  violating its encapsulation.

+### Mediator

+It defines an object that encapsulates how a set of objects interact.

+### Command

+It turns a request into a stand-alone object that contains all the information about the request.